patchlevel/event-sourcing/docs/sensitive-data.md

 :::

 :::success
-Now you can save and read events with personal data.
+Now you can save and read events with sensitive data.
 :::

 ## Remove personal data

-To remove personal data, you can either remove the key manually or do it with a processor.
+To remove personal or other sensitive data, you can either remove the key manually or do it with a processor.

 ```php
 use Patchlevel\EventSourcing\Attribute\Processor;